 Keep in mind, however, that while it does have a free version, some of the best features of PlantSnap are only available on their paid version.
 In fact, the free version limits the amount of plant snaps you can use.

-FlowerChecker (iOS/Android) isn’t really a paid application; it instead offers a unique cost price.
-Unlike other applications that charge per month, FlowerChecker charges for every correct identification it provides.
-FlowerChecker doesn’t rely on a computer to identify the plant, they instead use experts to analyze and identify the plant.
+That is, unlike other applications that charge per month, FlowerChecker charges for every correct identification it provides.
+But FlowerChecker doesn’t rely on a computer to identify the plant as, instead, they use experts to analyze and identify the plant.

 The downside is that the identification isn’t instant like other apps, and it can take a while before you receive an identification.
 However, FlowerChecker states that about half of all identifications occur within an hour.